 Kids need to move

 Kids are physical and need to move.
 Most schools, real or virtual, do not include nearly enough movement.
-I have read that schools that ed hours have lower suspension rates, better academic performance, and less problem with fights.
+I have read that schools that provide more physical ed hours have lower suspension rates, better academic performance, and less problem with fights.

 Jasmine’s kindergarten includes five minutes of dance each hour, and we let Shauna and Jasmine jump on a trampoline between classes, which seems to help.
 Sometimes my wife shuts down the computer and takes Jasmine on a long walk or bike ride.